vagrant-landrush/landrush/README.md

 ### Visibility on the Host

 Visibility on the host means that the hostname of the VMs can be resolved on the host's DNS system.
-Depending on the OS this might require some manual configuration.
+Landrush will attempt an automatic configuration of the host, but depending on the OS manual configuration might be required as well.

+To disable this functionality:

+    config.landrush.host_redirect_dns = false

 <a name="os-x"></a>
 #### OS X